You may wish to read an introduction to this section first.

 (left) A wealthy house; (centre) a narrow street; (right) Friday Mosque

-The terrain around Abyaneh contains iron oxides which give it a reddish colour.
+The ground around Abyaneh contains iron oxides which give it a reddish colour.
 Because the houses are built with mud bricks they have the same colour as the rock above the village.

 (left) Friday Mosque; (centre) a decorated door; (right) door knobbers, similar to those at Yazd